cultuurnet/apidocs/projects/uitpas/docs/terminology.md

 After saving UiTPAS points, a passholder can trade them for [rewards](https://www.uitpas.be/voordelen-zoeken#/voordelen) provided by local UiTPAS organizers.

 Some rewards can only be traded at the event of the organizer (material rewards like a goodie bag).
 Other rewards can also be traded online via [UiTPAS.be](http://uitpas.be) (digital rewards such as an e-ticket).

+There are two types of rewards: "welcome rewards" and "points rewards".

+### Welcome rewards

+Welcome rewards are rewards **a passholder receives automatically when buying an UiTPAS,** they are rewards for 0 points.

+To actually receive these free welcome rewards, **the passholders still needs to redeem them.**

+### Points rewards

+Points rewards are rewards that a passholder can redeem for points.

+Unlike welcome rewards, the passholder doesn't receive these rewards when buying an UiTPAS, but choses to redeem this reward for points.